 How do I read the Grade-level Student Report?

 The Individual Student Report provides information about performance on the MAP, describing results in terms of four levels of achievement in a content area.
-It may be used for instructional planning, as a point of reference during a parent/teacher conference, and for permanent record keeping.
+The report may be used for instructional planning, as a point of reference during a parent/teacher conference, and for permanent record keeping.
 Other sources of information, such as classroom performance, should be used along with this report when determining the student's areas of strength or need.